Door Slams Still Spike Up My Nervous System Despite Wearing Headphones (Autism Noise Sensitivity)

-Headphones don’t fix abrupt noises for me.
-Door slams still cost me ~3 energy.
+Headphones (Nor combined with earplugs) don’t fix abrupt noises for me.
+Door slams still cost me most of my energy during the day and it doesn't take many intervals for that to happen.

 The moment I realized it

-I ended up losing 3 energy by how constant and exhausting it is for me.
+I often get exhausted really quickly by how constant and exhausting it is for me.
+Despite having hearing protection on.

-My nervous system still treats it like a threat because it’s sudden and unpredictable.
+My nervous system still treats it like a threat because it’s sudden and unpredictable, so it makes me aware of when it happens, and intensifies the impact, making it even worse.

 I was quick to notice that the sudden opening and shutting of doors was overwhelming me since I've been in autistic burnout for over 5 years now.